-My Little Pony: Friendship Is Magic: In "Three's a Crowd", a sick Discord shows up up the train platform, requesting that they help nurse him back to health.
+In "Three's a Crowd", a sick Discord shows up on the train platform, requesting that they help nurse him back to health.
 This trope is Rainbow Dash's reaction, and she flies away, not showing up again until the end of the episode.

 Done with Mr. Butlertron in the series finale of Clone High when the Secret Board of Shadowy Figures comes to collect the clones and terminate Scudworth.

 Animaniacs: In one Buttons and Mindy sketch set in the future, after enduring his usual punishment, Buttons sees Mindy stumble into a cloning machine and multiply.
 His reaction is to quit on the spot.